Brief overview: Vaccines and the immune system

 Pfizer-BioNTech and Moderna launch the first mRNA vaccines

 In December 2020, FDA and other regulatory authorities in the UK and Europe approved the use of the two mRNA vaccines by Pfizer-BioNTech and Moderna.
 Both are non-replicating mRNA vaccines and use modified mRNA transcripts that code for SARS-CoV-2 spike protein.
 The vaccines show more than 90% efficacy and success rate.
 It took only 25 days to produce the 1st batch of Moderna’s mRNA vaccine against SARS-CoV-2 (Corbett et al., 2020; Jackson et al., 2020).
 BioNTech submitted a request for vaccine approval within 200 days after the beginning of the vaccine development program (Dolgin, E. 2020).

 Both vaccines are similar in the use of mRNA, mode of delivery (intra-muscular injection) and dosage requirements.
 They require a booster shot after the primary dose.
 The interval between the doses for Moderna’s vaccine is 28 days, while for Pfizer-BioNTech’s vaccine is 21 days.
 However, the vaccines differ in their storage requirements.
 This difference in temperature requirement lies in the composition of the vaccines, stabilising agents and active ingredients.

 The dream at the heart of the scientific community has become true.
 The manufacturing of mRNA at record pace holds the potential to advance medicine.
-The applications of mRNA are not just limited to vaccines.
-Stay tuned for the upcoming blog post that peek into the past and future of mRNA applications.
+The applications of mRNA are not just limited to mRNA vaccine technology.
+Stay tuned for the upcoming blog post that peek into the past and future of mRNA applications and mRNA vaccine technology.

 By Tamseel Fatima